 5 The above restrictions do not necessarily apply to Inmarsat Standard C systems, as they are not diallable terminals from the public switched telephone network but are only data terminals.

-With respect to Inmarsat Standard B and M systems and as long as the above restrictions apply, ships reasonably expected to be affected by the above limitations should only be assigned ship station identities with X7X8X9  000.[
+6 With respect to Inmarsat Standard B and M systems and as long as the above restrictions apply, ships reasonably expected to be affected by the above limitations should only be assigned ship station identities with X7X8X9  000.]

+[Editor’s note: proposal will be further discussed at the next meeting and decision should be made on modification or deletion of the yellow highlighted text.]

 7 Group ship station call identities for calling simultaneously more than one ship are formed as follows: